Contentify/Contentify/daux/docs/Development/05_Laravel.md

 # Laravel In 10 Minutes

 Learning Laravel within only 10 minutes is impossible - sorry.
 This is a super-condensed guide to explain some of the basics without digging into details.
 Use the resources mentioned above to learn more.
-The official docs are probably your best friend in doing so.
+The official docs are probably your best friend when doing so.

 ## What Is A Framework?